Rylaa/SkeletonView/README.md

 # SkeletonView-Example

-You can add skeleton animation on any view. you just have to do startAnimation()
+You can add skeleton animation on any view. you just have to do view.startAnimation()

 if you want to disable skeleton on any view, you should set true the isDisabledSkeleton property